adigitoleo/haunt.nvim/README.md

 Install the plugin using your preferred plugin manager.
 Alternatively, NeoVim can load packages if they are added to your 'packpath'.

-Available commands and options are described in `:help haunt`.
+Available commands and options are described in `:help haunt` (also `:HauntHelp haunt` if you allowed default command definitions).

 Please send patches/queries to my [public inbox](https://lists.sr.ht/~adigitoleo/public-inbox).
+Current issues and pending feature requests are listed on [my nvim-plugins tracker](https://todo.sr.ht/~adigitoleo/nvim-plugins).
+Notable difficulties and bugs without known fixes are listed in `:help haunt-bugs`.

 ### Examples